lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## ML-DSA public key, private key and Signature sizes for serialization and deserialization

-As noted above in the public key, private key and CompositeSignatureValue serialization and deserializations methods, ML-DSA uses fixed-length values for all of these components.
-This means the length encoding of the first component is known and NOT needed to be encoded into the serialization and deserialization process which simplifies the encoding.
+As noted above in the public key, private key and CompositeSignatureValue serialization and deserialization methods, ML-DSA uses fixed-length values for all of these components.
+This means the length encoding of the first component is known and does NOT need to be encoded into the serialization and deserialization process which simplifies the encoding.
 If future composite combinations make use of algorithms where the first component uses variable length keys or signatures, then that specification will need to ensure the length is encoded in a fixed-length prefix so the components can be correctly deserialized.

 The following table shows the fixed length values in bytes for the public, private and signature